-Tufts Children's Hospital introduces next phase of marketing campaign
+Tufts Medical Center introduces next phase of marketing campaign

 “No matter what mood I’m in, whenever I see those kids’ faces on the trailer, some of whom I know, it changes my mood to a good one,” said Sandra Pelton, Senior Clinic Coordinator in the Center for Children with Special Needs.